ilarsf/aarc_lts/for-coaches/session-plans/checklists/session-1-checklist.md

     - *Coach Action: Clearly define roles and responsibilities for the session.*
 - [ ] First aid kit accessible
     - *Coach Action: Know its location and contents.
 Note any participant allergies or medical conditions.*
+- [ ] Photo/Video considerations:
+    - *Coach Action: Review club policy on photos/videos.
+If applicable, prepare consent forms or plan to discuss preferences with participants.*

 ## Session Objectives Checklist
 - [ ] Participants can name basic parts of the boat and oars.